mykytaso/LibroPanel/README.md

 Library Service API - allows staff to manage the book collection and lets customers borrow and return books, as well as make payments for borrowing and overdue fees.
 The service also integrates with a Telegram bot to send notifications.

 ### Technologies
-- Django
-- Django REST Framework
+- Django, Django REST Frameworks.
+- PostgreSQL.
+- Docker, Docker Compose.
-- PostgreSQL
+- Swagger, Redoc.
-- Selery
+- Selery (Distributed Task Queue).
-- Redis
+- Redis.
-- Stripe
+- Stripe (Payment Processing).
+- Telegram API.

 <br>